 Gender equality is a critical issue in contemporary society, and language plays a crucial role in reflecting and constructing reality.
 Therefore, critical discourse studies from a gender perspective are crucial to understanding how discourse constructs the female identity and how language can either contribute to or hinder progress toward gender equality.
 This study aims to contribute to the existing literature by integrating the Discursive News Values Analysis (DNVA) framework and Critical Discourse Analysis (CDA) approaches and conducting a comparative analysis of the representation of Chinese females in the Chinese official and commercial media discourse dataset.
 Specifically, the study utilizes computer-assisted techniques and discourse analysis approaches to explore the linguistic resources from a dataset of news blogs on the topic of professional and domestic women.
 It aims to conduct statistical analyses to explore the dominant news values and ideological implications, and offer insights into the social context and media system in China.

-Recent MA dissertations
+Recent MA theses

 - 2023 − MA in Discourse Studies